NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

    ..

-   The first thing that is different in this script is an initialized data variable; :python:`data = []` creates the variable data as an empty list which we will populate as we read the file.
-Python lists are a collection data type that are ordered and changeable - meaning you can call information out of the list by its index and you can add or delete elements to your list.
+   The first thing that is different in this script is an initialized data variable; :python:`data = []` creates the variable data as an empty :code:`list` which we will populate as we read the file.
+Python :code:`list` objects are a collection data type that contain ordered and changeable - meaning you can call information out of the :code:`list` by its index and you can add or delete elements to your :code:`list`.
 Lists are denoted by square brackets, :python:`[]`.

    Then with the datafile open for reading capabilities, we are going to write